Hodgkin lymphoma is an uncommon cancer that develops in the lymphatic system, which is a network of vessels and glands spread throughout your body.

 Read more about the symptoms of Hodgkin lymphoma.

-Hodgkin lymphoma can develop at any age, but it mostly affects young adults in their early 20s and older adults over the age of 70.
+Hodgkin lymphoma can develop at any age, but it mostly affects people between 20 and 40 years of age and those over 75.
 Slightly more men than women are affected.

 Around 2,100 people are diagnosed with Hodgkin lymphoma in the UK each year.